realcoloride/OpenVoiceSharp/README.md

 - Windows (64 bit)
 - .NET 6.0 and higher
-- Visual Studi
+- Visual Studio

 > [!WARNING]
 > **OpenVoiceSharp** currently only supports Windows 64 bit, atleast the dependencies do.
-I currently do not plan on integrating native support for MacOS, Linux, Android or other stuff, but if you feel like doing that, you can open a PR, contribute etc... (more soon)
+> I currently do not plan on integrating native support for MacOS, Linux, Android or others but you can compile the libraries yourself and linking them.

 ## Installation & Usage